CosmWasm/sylvia-book/src/basics/events.md

 I have added add_member call in the basic and capture response in `resp` variable.

 As you can see, testing events on a simple test made it clunky.
 First of all, every string is heavily string-based - a lack of type control makes writing such tests difficult.
-Also, even types are prefixed with "wasm-" - it may not be a huge problem, but it doesn't clarify verification.
+Also, event types are prefixed with "wasm-" - it may not be a huge problem, but it doesn't clarify verification.
 But the problem is, how layered events structure are, which makes verifying them tricky.
 Also, the "wasm" event is particularly tricky, as it contains an implied attribute - `_contract_addr`